benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LSMA3.png)

 - LSMA3 appears below a 'split by' below a relationship.
 The relationship may be wrapped by an 'L'
-- LSMA3 may not appear before a quantifier
+- LSMA3 may not appear directly before a quantifier
 - Right of the relationship : an entity (yellow/aggregated/blue/logical/red)
 - _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal property, or a _distinct_ aggregation of any property
 - _relprop_ is a property of the relationship